Palantir555/palantir555.github.io/_posts/2013-03-04-creating-a-dropdown-menu-with-qt.md

+---
+layout: post
+title: Creating a Drop-Down Menu With Qt 4.8
+---

 Using the widget QComboBox in Qt 4.8 is pretty easy, but the documentation can be a little bit confusing the first time you want to use it, so here is a quick example on how to use its basic features: